surniaulula/wpsso/readme.txt

 2015/11/03 Added pre-defined Open Graph meta tags for custom post types (article, book, music.album, product, etc.).
 The pre-defined meta tags allow developers to easily hook single meta tag names to modify their values.

-= 3.13.1 =

-2015/10/27 Added a new option to enable/disable the use of shortened URLs in the "Get Shortlink" button, and added the Ow.ly and TinyURL shortening services (Pro version).